br4in/AIris/README.md

 # (Basic) Mac Version.
 (Pocketsphinx)
 - I wrote this program for testing PocketSphinx and see the differencies with Apple Speech Recognition.

-- An Virtual Assistant written in Python and Rivescript
+- A Virtual Assistant written in Python and Rivescript

 - It has a command line mode and a speech mode